SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-new-c-7-language-features-to-slash-the-amount-of-boilerplate-code-you-write/rule.md

 :::

-    The promise In short, these new features will save you time, and help you write cleaner, more robust code - what's not to love?
+    In short, these new features will save you time, and help you write cleaner, more robust code - what's not to love?